sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  “bhaviṣyat vyaktikam”= that which has the nature of future existence is “bhaviṣyad- vyaktikam”This is like the form of the pot in the state of a lump of clay (before coming into existence).
 That is something which has not come into existence as yet.
 The means to bring into being something which ought to come into existence has begun.

-“[bhūtavyaktikamatītam](http://॑# "The available texts have “anubhūtavyaktikam” whereas the Vivaraṇa has “bhūta.")”= that which has exceeded the nature of being obtained, i.e., available in the form of an object.
+“bhūtavyaktikamatītam[^842]”= that which has exceeded the nature of being obtained, i.e., available in the form of an object.
 This is like a broken pot which is known as something past.
 Something which is not indicated, something which is not about to come into existence, i.e., for whose manifestation one has to resort to some means.
 The ‘not past’ is that whose nature is not past[^568].Then what is it? “vyāpāropārūḍham mānam” This is like the pot with reference to its action[^569].

 [^568]: "He is defining the present object—one which exists at present.
 Thus it is not something which has to be brought into being through some means.
 Nor is it something which is past."

 [^569]: " Action of bringing water for instance."

+[^842]: "The available texts have “anubhūtavyaktikam” whereas the Vivaraṇa has “bhūta."

   All these three, having the qualities of past, future and present, exist in the substance that is present in the form of qualities and we consider that it is “jñeyam” (the object) of “jñānasya”(knowledge) that is authentic, which is without any error, whose nature is decisive in the entire world.
 How do you say that?
 Because it has the object which gives rise to definite knowledge.